 “An exemplary site that will accelerate the ability to flexibly and biophysically accurately model neurons across species, brain regions and developmental time-points.”Dr. Christoph Koch, President and Chief Scientific Officer, Allen Institute for Brain Science

 “Constructing biophysical neuron models has been a time demanding and gruelling process for the past 30 years.
 ICGenealogy suddenly makes it easy, convenient and even fun.
 It provides just about all the tools you could wish for at your finger tips, at a level of UI sophistication and user-friendliness that is simply unprecedented in our field.
 In one word: awesome.”Dr. Mate Lengyel, Reader in Computational Neuroscience, University of Cambridge

 As handling a large amount of data is a requirement, we carefully considered and implemented caching strategies to improve scalability and allow development of a mobile version of the browser.

 ICGenealogy launched in 2015.
 Since then, it has been used by countless academics and linked tightly with Yale University's popular ModelDB.
-Phyramid has kept in touch with the CNCB and LCN in order to further improve the product.
+Phyramid is continuing work with the CNCB and LCN in order to further improve the product.